Strongly chirped dissipative solitons in normal and anomalous dispersion regimes: Adiabatic theory of strongly chirped DS

 \section{Adiabatic theory of strongly chirped DS}

-Considering a large chirp as a basic condition for DS energy scaling (or a mass scaling for BEC) suggests the following assumptions \cite{kalashnikov2025energy}: 1) chirp $\psi\sim \left( \alpha/|\beta| + \kappa/\gamma \right)^{-1}\gg 1$ \cite{kalashnikov2005approaching}, which means that 2) non-dissipative linear (e.g., GDD defined by a coefficient $\beta$) and nonlinear (e.g., SPM, coefficient $\gamma$) effects prevail over the dissipative ones (e.g., spectral filtering, coefficient $\alpha$, and loss saturation, coefficient $\kappa$) \cite{podivilov2005heavily}.
+Considering a large chirp as a basic condition for DS energy scaling (or a mass scaling for BEC) suggests the following assumptions \cite{kalashnikov2025energy}: 1) chirp $\psi\sim \left( \alpha/|\beta| + \kappa/\gamma \right)^{-1}\gg 1$ \cite{kalashnikov2005approaching}, which means that 2) non-dissipative linear (e.g., GDD defined by a coefficient $\beta$) and nonlinear (e.g., SPM, coefficient $\gamma$) effects prevail over the dissipative ones (e.g., spectral filtering, coefficient $\alpha$, and SAM, coefficient $\kappa$) \cite{podivilov2005heavily}.
 3) As a result, a field envelope $a(t)$ evolves with a local coordinate (e.g., local time $t$ in a co-moving coordinate system for a temporal DS) slowly in comparison with the instant phase change $\phi(t)$ (\textit{adiabatic approximation}) \cite{kalashnikov2024dissipative}.
-Below, we will follow the reasoning of \cite{kalashnikov2009chirped}.
+Below, we follow the reasoning of \cite{kalashnikov2009chirped} and consider higher-order contributions to SPM and SAM.

-Let's start with the following form of the 1D cubic-quintic CGLE:
+Let's start with the following form of the (1+1)D cubic-quintic CGLE:

-Here $z$ is a ``longitudinal'' coordinate (e.g., propagation distance in a fiber or evolution time for BEC), $t$ is a local time (``transverse coordinate''), $a(z,t)$ is an amplitude, $P(z,t)=|a(z,t)|^2$ is a power, and $\sigma$ is a saturated loss coefficient.
+Here $z$ is a ``longitudinal'' coordinate (e.g., propagation distance in a fiber or evolution time for BEC), $t$ is a local time (``transverse coordinate''), $a(z,t)$ is a slowly-varying field amplitude, $P(z,t)=|a(z,t)|^2$ is a power.
+The parameters characterizing \textit{dissipative effects} are: $\sigma$ is a saturated loss coefficient; $\alpha$ is an inverse squared bandwidth of a spectral filter (gain bandwidth in a laser); $\kappa$ is a parameter of SAM providing a loss saturation with power; $\zeta$ is a SAM saturation parameter (i.e., its dumping with $P$ for $\zeta>0$). \textit{Non-dissipative effects} are characterized by: $\beta$ is a GDD parameter which is positive for NGD and negative for AGD (the latter corresponds to a boson kinetic energy in BEC); $\gamma$ is a SPM parameter corresponding to ($\gamma>0$) self-focusing in optics or boson attraction in BEC; $\chi$ is a SPM saturation ($\chi>0$) or self-enhancement ($\chi<0$) parameter.

-We will use the traveling wave ansatz to find a solitary-pulse solution of this Equation:
+We will use the traveling wave ansatz to find a solitary-pulse solution of this equation:

 Here $q$ is a ``wave number''.

 The substitution in Eq. (\ref{CGLE}) with the separation of real and imaginary parts gives \cite{kalashnikov2009chirped,worksheet,kalashnikov2024dissipative}

 where $\Omega(t)\equiv d\phi(t)/dt$ is an instant frequency.